ntop/ntopng/doc/src/snmp/configuration.rst

 SNMP Import file
 ~~~~~~~~~~~~~~~~

-The file to import for SNMP device configuration must be a JSON array, with each object containing the 'ip_address' key corresponding to the IP address of the SNMP devices, with or without the CIDR (by default set to /32).
+The file to import for SNMP device configuration must be either a JSON array or a CSV.
+In the JSON array, each object must contain the 'ip_address' key corresponding to the IP address of the SNMP devices, with or without the CIDR (by default set to /32).
 It is also possible to specify the community (default is 'public') and the SNMP version (default is '2c').

 .. code:: json